AmaniAli95/streamlit-demographic-analyzer/README.md

 - `ethnic.py`: Contains code specific to the "Ethnic" section of the application.
 - `age.py`: Contains code specific to the "Age" section of the application.
 The common functionalities, Google Sheets setup, and other utility functions are defined in `main.py`.
 The specific section code is kept in `ethnic.py` and `age.py` for modularity.

-## Contributing
-Contributions are welcome!
-If you would like to improve this application or add new features, please open an issue or create a pull request.